How to Ace Your Global Politics IA

 About the Author: Owain J.

 AN EXPERIENCED TEACHER OF IBDP HISTORY (HL AMERICAS) AND GLOBAL POLITICS.
-WHETHER IT’S EXAM TECHNIQUE, KEY COURSE MATERIAL, OR INTERNALLY-ASSESSED WORK, He WOULD BE HAPPY TO HELP YOU WORK TOWARDS YOUR GOAL OF IMPROVING YOUR IBDP GRADES!
+WHETHER IT'S EXAM TECHNIQUE, KEY COURSE MATERIAL, OR INTERNALLY-ASSESSED WORK, HE WOULD BE HAPPY TO HELP YOU WORK TOWARDS YOUR GOAL OF IMPROVING YOUR IBDP GRADES!